2021 World Series: Television

 For the 22nd straight year, the World Series was televised in the United States by Fox (including the local affiliates WAGA-TV in Atlanta and KRIV in Houston).
 Joe Buck called the games as a play-by-play announcer, along with Hall of Famer and former Braves pitcher John Smoltz as color analyst and Ken Rosenthal and Tom Verducci as field reporters.
 Kevin Burkhardt hosted the pregame and postgame shows, joined by analysts Frank Thomas, Alex Rodriguez, David Ortiz, and Dontrelle Willis.
-Game 6 was the final Major League Baseball game that Buck called on Fox and one of the final major sporting events he called on the network (his final broadcast on Fox was the 2021 NFC Championship Game).
+This was the last of Buck’s record 24 World Series telecasts for Fox, and Game 6 was the final Major League Baseball event and one of the last major sporting events he called on the network (his final broadcast on Fox was the 2021 NFC Championship Game).

 MLB International fed the series to broadcasters outside the United States, with Scott Braun providing play-by-play and Dan Plesac as color commentator.
 The MLB International feed was produced by MLB Network.